Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 What are the penalties for a cause disturbance charge?

-It is a summary conviction offence carrying up to six months imprisonment and/or a $5,000 fine, plus a criminal record on conviction.
+It is a summary conviction offence carrying up to two years less a day imprisonment and/or a $5,000 fine, plus a criminal record on conviction.

 Can a cause disturbance charge be withdrawn?